- Constipation usually means that your bowel movements are too hard.

 Although there is no “right” number of BM’s a person should have, you will generally feel better if you have a BM every day or at least every other day.

 Not having regular BM’s can cause stomach pain.
 Most people have pain before they pass a large, hard BM.
 Some people with constipation may notice bright red blood on the toilet paper or a streak of blood on their BM.
 This bleeding is a sign that the anus (the hole where the BM comes out) has been irritated.
 This can cause an “anal fissure” (a tear in this area) or a “hemorrhoid” (swollen tissue near the anus that is painful and often bleeds when a hard BM is passed).
 If this happens, it can be scary to see blood, but the soreness and bleeding will generally go away when you start having regular and soft BM’s.
-You should make an appointment with your health care provider so he/she can tell you what can help you.
-Your health care provider may suggest warm baths, a high-fiber diet, or over the counter medications and/or ointments to make you feel more comfortable and help the fissure heal.
+You should make an appointment with your primary health care provider (PCP) so he/she can tell you what can help you.
+Your PCP may suggest warm baths, a high-fiber diet, drinking more water, and over the counter medicines and/or ointments to make you feel more comfortable and help the fissure heal.

 What helps constipation?